tsantor/cookiecutter-django/README-FORK.md

 ## Known issues
-- Enabling rest-auth will thrown an error as it is not compatible with django-allauth > 0.54.0
+- Enabling `dj-rest-auth` will throw an error as it is not compatible with django-allauth > 0.54.0

 ## TODO
 - Need to make work with frontend pipelines other than Gulp